leoull/PlacesSearch/README.md

 ```
-don't forget to add the places_api_key in AndroidManifest.xml and in MainActivity.kt :)
+don't forget to add your places_api_key in MainActivity.kt :)
 ```